Elizabeth Warren Is The Ninth-Most Unpopular Senator, And This Is Why [Opinion]

 Elizabeth Warren is the ninth-most unpopular senator in the country, according to the results of a poll by Morning Consult.
 Of course, as usual, Bernie Sanders ranked as the most popular senator in the United States.
 I’m not just rubbing it in when I bring up Bernie Sanders.
 The two lawmakers’ popularity rankings are not exactly mutually exclusive.
 There is a very good reason why Senator Warren is so unpopular.
-Standing way outside of Washington D.C., it’s easy for everyday Progressives like me to see why Warren’s ratings haven’t risen, even as Progressive issues are on the forefront of liberal American’s minds.
+Standing way outside of Washington, D.C., it’s easy for everyday Progressives like me to see why Warren’s ratings haven’t risen, even as Progressive issues are on the forefront of liberal American’s minds.

 The Democratic leadership seems to be oblivious, but the people have been shouting it from the rooftops and their Twitter feeds.